WikiJourney/wikijourney_website/README.md

 # WikiJourney (web)

-Wikijourney is a collection of services - a [website](http://wikijourney.eu), and an Android applicaton - that aims to promote free (as in a speech) tourism.<br />
-The website's main purpose is to locate the user, display points of interest around him and allow him to create an itinerary made from these POIs; in this repository you'll find the website's entire source code.
+A website and an API made for tourism, based on Wikipedia information.

+## Features
+ - Find points of interest around you
+ - Display them on a map
+ - Link to the Wikipedia pages for each point of interest
+ - Integration of Wikivoyage guides
+ - Planification of routing (search around a place) and directions

+## Planned features
+ See the [TODO file](TODO.md) for more information.

+## Resources used

-It uses [Leaflet](http://leafletjs.com/) displaying [OSM](http://www.openstreetmap.org) tiles, and [Leaflet Routing Machine](http://www.liedman.net/leaflet-routing-machine/) for the direction part.
+The application uses [Leaflet](http://leafletjs.com/) to display [OSM](http://www.openstreetmap.org) tiles as well as [Leaflet Routing Machine](http://www.liedman.net/leaflet-routing-machine/) to guide users.
+Some icons from [Font Awesome](http://fontawesome.io/) were compiled using [Fontello](http://fontello.com/).

 Links :
 - [WikiJourney website](http://wikijourney.eu)